When do students go to Makerspaces and see the Tinkerers?

 10 minute reflection or design challenge (eg: testing the squirrel-proof bird feeder designs)

-Students will present their work to class (practicing listening and speaking
+Students will present their work to class (practicing listening and speaking skills)

 Some activities will be stand-alone and some units will span up to 3 weeks.